hongshuochen/EE599-HW3/README.md

 Write a program that takes a vector as a parameter, prints it, and then depending upon the user input, it performs various operations on a vector using an iterator and iterator functions.

-- Your code should have a variable to track the ​current location​ which will be pointing at the first element of the vector as soon as you start execution of your code and changes as the program runs.
+- Your code should have a variable to track the current location which will be pointing at the first element of the vector as soon as you start execution of your code and changes as the program runs.
 - You should print a menu to the user to perform the following operations.

-Example input vector: [​10, 20, 30, 40, 50, 60, 70, 80, 90, 100]
+Example input vector: [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]

 Menu:

-1. What is the ​first​ element?
+1. What is the first element?

-Once this is selected, the ​first​ element should be printed and the current location should be set to the ​first​ element.
+Once this is selected, the first element should be printed and the current location should be set to the first element.

-2. What is the ​last​ element?
+2. What is the last element?

-Once this is selected, the ​last​ element should be printed and the current location should be set to the ​last​ element.
+Once this is selected, the last element should be printed and the current location should be set to the last element.

-3. What is the ​current element​?
+3. What is the current element?

 This should print the value at the current location.
 See examples below.